luckychain/lucky/README.md

 Transactions can reference arbitrary data of practically unlimited size.
 A new block is mined on average every 13 seconds.
 It is written in JavaScript and uses a [NPM package which allows running JavaScript in SGX enclaves](https://github.com/luckychain/node-secureworker).

-Check out its [web interface](https://lucky.tnode.com/) to see it in action.

 **Warning: This is a prototype.
 Do not use it yet for anything important.**

 Current implementation uses mock SGX implementation without any of the security assurances of the SGX platform.